razerspeed/Amazon-similar-product-finder-using-Deep-Learning/README.md

 The model contain a CNN model that find embedding for product images and then find the nearest neighbour using KNN .
 For training the model the kaggle competition dataset shopee-product-matching was used.

-The model is containerized using Docker and deployed in Heroku.
+The model is containerized using Docker and deployed in AWS

+Link to Web App : http://13.233.201.126:8501/